-And second: As our CEO, Carey Casey often says, It’s not about you.
+And second: It’s not about you.
 That basic attitude is crucial for husbands and fathers.
 A man at his best is serving those around him — focusing on how he can help his wife and children become all they can be, instead of thinking mostly of his own needs and desires.

 As Ms. Marquardt points out, dad, your marriage is a huge source of confidence and security for your children, and it’s a key area of your modeling for them — even if your marriage is a work in progress.
 And all married dads could do more to nurture their marriages with trust, communication and thoughtful attentiveness.